Mike325/alpine-ghost/README.md

 - PROD_DOMAIN: URL for Ghost Blog running in Production
 - PROD_FORCE_ADMIN_SSL: Force SSL (secure HTTP or https) for the admin panel in Production

+- USE_PROD_ENV: Copy the values of the Production variables to the Development variables (default to false)

+- PRELOAD_HEADERS: Number of headers to be preloaded (default to 25)

 #### Mail ENV VARIABLES

 - DEV_MAIL_TRANSPORT: Type of Transport used for Development Email